harvard-nrg/dwiqc/docs/source/xnat.rst

 Tagging your scans
 ------------------
-For *DWIQC* to discover Diffusion and Fieldmap scans to process, you need to add notes to those scans in `XNAT`_.
-This can either be done via the XNAT interface or through the xnattagger `command line tool <https://github.com/harvard-nrg/xnattagger>`_.
+For *DWIQC* to discover diffusion and fieldmap scans to process, you need to add notes to those scans in `XNAT`_.
+This can either be done via the XNAT interface or through the xnattagger `command line tool <xnattagger.html>`_.
 To tag via the XNAT interface, you can add notes using the ``Edit`` button located within the ``Actions`` box on the MR Session report page.

 ========= ================================  ===========================================================
 Type      Example series                    Note